How to Use a Whammy Pedal

 Ex1: Easy Whammy Octave Exercise

 Let’s start with an easy exercise to get used to smoothly bending the pitch of a note using the Whammy.
 This is how a lot of guitarists use the Whammy and while there are many other ways you can use it, it’s a lot of fun and can sound great.
 We will be using the Whammy pedal to bend a note up an entire octave when we push down on the pedal.
 You can hear this used in countless songs.
-It’s simple and it will get you used to controlling the pedal.
+It’s simple and it will get you used to control the pedal.

 Setting the Whammy: the setting you want to select on your Whammy is the 1 Octave up option.
 Make sure you select this on the ‘Whammy’ section and not the ‘Harmony’ section.